 3. Vue continues to evolve

 Sometimes, it can be hard for a developer to choose between Vue.js and React for a project.
 Codica’s developers use both of these frameworks.
-We apply them for different tasks that occur during custom software development.
+We apply them for different tasks in our custom software development services.

 In 2022, we saw the release of Vue.js – 3.2.45.
 Now, Vue.js is on its way to its 3.3 version.
 It has already boosted apps’ performance, smaller bundle sizes, and enhanced TypeScript support.

 The comparison between the previous version of Vue, Vue 3.0 and Vue 3.2, reactivity system indicates significant improvements, namely:

 - Up to 40% faster dependency tracking;